 The two tugboats, as well as the Trip Tender and Trip Senior have been sold since then.

-Next to the pier we have a pavilion where you can meet other participants or you can buy the tickets for game fishing and rent a fishing tackle if necessary.
-You can also drink a cup of coffee there or enjoy a sandwich.
+Next to the pier we have a pavilion where you can meet other participants or you can collect the tickets for sports fishing and rent a fishing tackle if necessary.
+You can also drink a cup of coffee there.

-Around our building there are plenty of free parking spaces till 18.00 hours for your use.
+Around our building there are free parking spaces till 18.00 hours for your use.